 How Do I Collect My Dividend Income?

-If you buy a dividend-paying stock and meet the eligibility requirements (determined by its dividend dates), you will receive dividends.
-These dividend payouts are issued on a per-share basis.
-Using the previous example, if Company A pays out 20 cents per share, Mr.S would receive a total of RM200 (RM0.20 x 1000 shares) in dividends per year, which translates to a 2% dividend yield.
+Moving on, dividend payouts are issued on a per-share basis.
+Using the previous example, if Company A pays out RM0.20 per share, Mr.S would receive a total of RM200 (RM0.20 x 1000 shares) in dividends per year, which translates to a 2% dividend yield.